Autodesk/aomi/README.md

 When sourcing a initial token first the `VAULT_TOKEN` environment variable will be searched, followed by the file `~/.vault-token`.
 This is in-line with the default behavior of the Vault client itself.
 Next `aomi` will check the `VAULT_APP_ID` and `VAULT_USER_ID` environment variables followed by the file `~/.aomi-app-token`.
 This file is YAML encoded with only the `app_id` and `user_id` attributes.
 You may override both the Vault token and App/User ID files with the `VAULT_TOKEN_FILE` and `VAULT_APP_FILE` environment variables.

-# Secretfile

-The important piece of the `Secretfile` is `secrets` as that is where seeds are defined.
-There are different types of secrets which may be seeded into vault.

 ## About File Paths

 By default the `Secretfile` is searched for in the current directory.
 You can override this behavior with the `--secretfile` option.